SETA - SElf-driving TA-xi service

 The SETA process generates two rides each 5 seconds on a random district, these two rides are posted on the respective topic of the district.
 Each taxi is subscribed only on the topic of the district in which it currently belongs.

-, the request will be performed in broadcast (also to taxi out from district 1) and they will be executed in parallel.
+An election mechanism will start through the gRPC call coordinateRideStream().
+The request will be broadcast (including to taxis outside district 1) and executed in parallel.
 The request will contain the Euclidean distance to the starting point, the battery levels and the ID of taxi which is sending the request.

 Ride recycling